pypa/pipx/templates/index.md

 For example, the blog post [How to set up a perfect Python project](https://sourcery.ai/blog/python-best-practices/) uses `pipx run` to kickstart a new project with [cookiecutter](https://github.com/cookiecutter/cookiecutter).

-A nice side benefit is that you don't have to remember to upgrade the app it since `pipx run` will automatically run a recent version for you.
+A nice side benefit is that you don't have to remember to upgrade the app since `pipx run` will automatically run a recent version for you.

 Okay, let's see what this looks like in practice!